digitranslab/jumpstart/docs/versioned_docs/version-2.18.0/getting-started.md

 ### Adding Queried Data To The Table

-We need to use double curly braces `{{}}` to write custom JavaScript code or access values such as query results, component variables and other variables available in the ToolJet App-Builder.
+We need to use double curly braces `{{}}` to write custom JavaScript code or access values such as query results, component variables and other variables available in the JumpStart App-Builder.

 The general format to access queries is: